 - Greek Yogurt.
-I used Greek yogurt as a sweet potato mash healthy swap.
-It creates a creamy texture and tangy flavor, but also adds protein and calcium.
+I used Greek yogurt as a sweet potato mash healthy swap, but you can use sour cream instead if you prefer.

 - Maple Syrup.
 Instead of making mashed sweet potatoes with brown sugar, I opted to use maple syrup.
 It naturally sweetens the potatoes and elevates their flavor.

 - Butter.
 A mashed potato staple!
 No one can resist that decadent buttery flavor.

 - Boil the Potatoes.
 Cut them into similarly sized chunks, then boil until tender and drain.

 - Season.
 Add the half-and-half and spices to the cooked sweet potatoes.